Life After Spinal Fusion Surgery:

 We love swimming at the YMCA. 🏊 It’s one of our favorite summer activities!
 I’m still sidelined – I’m restricted from submerging my incisions until they’re healed. ☔ Luckily my kids are old enough now to swim without me, so at least I get a couple of hours to relax on the pool deck.
 It’s not as much fun as swimming with them, but it’s still a great way to spend a Florida summer day. 🌞 #BWSummer #RE3 #RE3life

-By the end of the day, I was usually in a fair amount of pain, which meant pain medication and back in bed with ice on my back.
+By the end of the day, I was usually in a fair amount of pain, which meant pain medication and back to bed with ice on my back.
 I don’t recall if I was still having leg pain at this point, but if I was it must not have been too bad.
 Most of the pain was in my back at the fusion site.
 Some of the swelling had subsided, but the feeling of having a brick in my back wasn’t completely gone.

 And speaking of bed – yes, that’s where I was still spending a lot of my time.
 We moved a TV into the bedroom, so the girls spent a lot of time laying with me and watching Netflix.
 We don’t normally have televisions in any of our bedrooms, so this was a treat for them.
 And they also enjoyed the temporary lift of the “no eating in bed” rule.
 After spending much of the past few weeks alone, I enjoyed their company very much.

 - I was able to drive for short distances.